f1tenth/f1tenth_doc/getting_started/driving/drive_calib_odom.rst

 	$HOME/f1tenth_ws/src/f1tenth_system/f1tenth_stack/config/vesc.yaml

-on the host, and at:
+if you're using the driver stack natively, or on the host if you're using docker containers, and

 .. code-block:: bash

 	$/f1tenth_ws/src/f1tenth_system/f1tenth_stack/config/vesc.yaml

-in the container.
+in the container if you're using docker containers.
+Note that the ``config`` directory has all the parameter files used by the driver stack.

 2. In the first few steps, make sure you've lifted the car up with a pit stand or a box, so the wheels can spin freely.